Spatially Inhomogeneous Triplet Pairing Order and Josephson Diode Effect Induced by Frustrated Spin Textures: Magnitude of Josephson coupling

 \section{Magnitude of Josephson coupling}

-In this section, we provide an estimate of the magnitude of the Josephson coupling.
+In this appendix, we provide an estimate of the magnitude of the Josephson coupling.
 Consider the factor $w_{nm}(\beta)$ in Eq.~\eqref{weighting_factor.sum_over_k}, which determines the weighting of the Josephson couplings.
-For simplicity, suppose that the band structure of the normal metal is the same for grains $n$ and $m$.
+For simplicity, suppose that the band structure of the normal metal is the same fofr grains $n$ and $m$.
 Replacing the sum over momenta $\mathbf{k}$ and $\mathbf{k}'$ to an integral over the energy of the normal states, it follows that

 in which $D(\xi)$ is the single-particle density of states, and at zero-temperature,

 Above, $\langle v(\mathbf{k}, \mathbf{k}') \rangle_{\xi, \xi'}$ denotes the average of $v(\mathbf{k}, \mathbf{k}')$ over the constant-energy surfaces of $\xi$ and $\xi'$ for momenta $\mathbf{k}$ and $\mathbf{k}'$ respectively.